 - If you cut yourself or have any other bleeding, you should seek medical help as soon as possible if the bleeding does not stop as quickly as you would expect.

 What if I have a head injury while taking an anticoagulant?

 Some people who have no other risk factors for brain injury have an increased risk of bleeding after a head injury if they are taking anticoagulants.
 NICE recommends that people taking anticoagulant treatment should have a CT head scan within eight hours of their injury.

 Therefore, if you have a head injury and are taking anticoagulant treatment, you should go to A&E and inform them of the medication you are taking.

 What else should I be aware of when taking an anticoagulant?

-Some other important things to consider are:
+Some other important things to consider on anticoagulants are:

 - If you have any medical treatment you should always tell the healthcare professional looking after you that you are taking an anticoagulant.
 It is important that they know you may take longer to stop bleeding.